 Lab Layout

 Lab simulations follow a standard layout.
 The left sidebar includes the lab scenario and a list of tasks to complete.
+You’ll use the workspace (center) and right sidebar to perform those tasks.

-The left side of the top bar contains breadcrumbs showing your current location and allowing you to navigate back.
-This example shows that you’re in the Windows operating system, on the Office 2 computer, on Floor 1.
-You can elect any of these breadcrumbs to go to that location.
+This example (below) shows that you’re in the Windows operating system, on the Office 2 computer, on Floor 1.
+You can select any of these breadcrumbs to go to that location.

 The right side of the top bar includes options to restart or the lab or check your answers.
 Some labs have additional options here.